Consensys/linea-specification/mxp_v3/design_document.md

         - MCOPY
     - scenario/BYTE_PRICING_AND_DOUBLE_MAX_OFFSET
         - CALL-type
+    - we further use the scenario row to store data; also the consistency arguments will apply to this
+        - scenario/CONTEXT_NUMBER
+        - scenario/MXP_STAMP
         - scenario/WORDS
         - scenario/WORDS_NEW
         - scenario/C_MEM
         - scenario/C_MEM_NEW

 COMPUTATION (depending on the previous flags, including the expansion computation which we perform first)
     - computation/WCP_FLAG